-This post and recipe for my Mummy Cake Pops was created for #HalloweenTreatsWeek!
+This post and recipe for my Mummy Cake Pops were created for #HalloweenTreatsWeek!
 I was sent samples by some of the sponsor companies but as always opinions are 100% mine.

-One of my favorite recipes to make are cake pops.
+One of my favorite recipes to make is cake pops.
 We have perfected making them and since then, have decorated them for every holiday –including Halloween!

 These mummy cake pops will be the talk of the town this year at any party you throw.
 The best part?
 They hold up well in the fridge so you can make them days ahead of time and let them sit until you need them.